 A circuit that automatically maintains the correct tuner oscillator frequency compensates for drift and moderate amounts of inaccurate tuning.
 Similar to AFC.

 Automatic Frequency Control – AFC:

-A circuit that locks an electronic component to a chosen frequency, so that the tuning will not drift from that chosen frequency.
+A circuit that locks an electronic component to a chosen frequency so that the tuning will not drift from that desired frequency.